JonKing93/pfdf/README.md

 ### Prerequisites

-This installation requires both [git](https://git-scm.com/downloads) and [conda](https://docs.conda.io/en/latest/miniconda.html).
+This installation requires both [git](https://git-scm.com/downloads) and [Python 3.11+](https://www.python.org/downloads/).
 You can check that these are installed by entering:
 ```
 git --version
 ```
 and
 ```
-conda --version
+python --version
 ```
 from the command line.

-If conda is not installed, we recommend using the miniconda installer, rather than the full anaconda suite.

 ### Clone